DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 To prevent this, `resolv.conf` will be flagged as immutable, which prevents all possible changes to it unless the attribute is removed.

-Edit /`etc/resolv.conf` and set localhost as the dns nameserver.
+Edit /`etc/resolv.conf` and set localhost as the DNS nameserver.

 `resolv.conf`
 ```